crazzfeng/sendcloud-docs/reference/Email/block/exportblocklist.md

 ---
 title: Export Block List
 excerpt: >-
-  Export blocked address data within a specified time range to a CSV file.
-The maximum export time range is 30 days, and the generated CSV file is valid for 24 hours (after which the download URL expires).
-The CSV includes fields: email, blockTime, blockType, reason, operator.
+  Export block list data to CSV file.
+Supports filtering by time range and block type.
+The export is processed asynchronously.
+The maximum time range is 30 days.
+Duplicate export tasks with the same conditions within 5 minutes will be rejected.
 api:
   file: block.yaml
   operationId: exportBlockList